Team-TERRA is accepting applications now

-Seeking PhD students for a transdisciplinary graduate training program.
-Applications will be reviewed starting on February 1st, 2022, with priority given to those applications received prior to February 1st, 2022.
-Rolling admission will continue through May 1st, 2022.
+For students entering the Team-TERRA program either fall 2023, (existing UConn students) or fall 2024 cohort (students applying for admission to UConn), applications will be reviewed starting on February 1st, 2023, with priority given to those applications that are received prior to February 1st, 2023.
+Rolling admission will continue until April 1st, 2023.
+Click application to apply.

 Welcome to Team-TERRA - Building Resilient Landscapes for Food, Energy, Water, and Ecosystem Services in America’s Original Megalopolis.
 Team-TERRA is a newly funded transdisciplinary training program in the Center of Biological Risk at the University of Connecticut.
 The training program consists of a 2-year sequence of coursework, teamwork, a real-world internship, and associated workshops.
 We will use the northeastern US megalopolis stretching from Boston to Washington, D.C. as a living laboratory to understand, predict, manage, and communicate risks to food, energy, water, and ecosystems in the face of global change.
 As part of the training program, trainees will work in diverse teams to predict and solve complex problems of the future in regions that are urbanizing and stretched to both provide the essentials for human wellbeing while maintaining the many benefits of biodiversity and natural ecosystems.